UnicornTV/Flourish-Tutorial-Thinkster/5_ViewingEntries.md

 }
 ~~~

-If you build and run at this point, you'll see all of CKRecord objects we retrieve
+If you build and run at this point, you'll see a log message of CKRecord objects
-in our Entry class' load() method when you tab over to the Journal view.
+we retrieve in our Entry class' load() method when you tab over to the Journal view.

 {x: save_and_retrieve}
 Save some entries and make sure you get some entries logged.
 You should see a log